jnyfah/Enarx-Demo/README.md

 In this demo a simple ML model using decision tree algorithm was created on the [PIMA Indian Diabetes dataset](https://www.kaggle.com/uciml/pima-indians-diabetes-database) to predict if a particular observation is at a risk of developing diabetes, given the independent factors.

-The decision tree Algorithm used belongs to the family of supervised machine learning algorithms.
+The decision tree Algorithm belongs to the family of supervised machine learning algorithms.
 It can be used for both a classification problems as well as for regression problems.
 It is a tree-structured classifier, where internal nodes represent the features of a dataset, branches represent the decision rules and each leaf node represents the outcome.
 You can read more on decision algorithm trees [here](https://towardsdatascience.com/a-guide-to-decision-trees-for-machine-learning-and-data-science-fe2607241956)

 ## Environment setup